duyamn/EECS-3221-W24/markdown/allLectureNotes.md

 - can be used safely by one process at a time
 - not depleted by that use
 - not consumable
-- ex: proessors, I/O channels, memory (main and secondary), I/O devices, data structures (files, databases, and semaphores)
+- ex: processors, I/O channels, memory (main and secondary), I/O devices, data structures (files, databases, and semaphores)

 Consumable Resources:
 - created/produced and destroyed/consumed